risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 	sudo nano /etc/network/interfaces

-Add following lines to the file, and make sure it matches your WiFi network.
+Add or edit following lines to the file, and make sure it matches your WiFi network.
 Added lines should look similar to this.

 .. code-block:: bash